Make ENV.fetch KeyError give key name in error message.

 This patch makes it give a better error message and behave like Hash.fetch.

-#1 Updated by Nobuyoshi Nakada 9 months ago
+#1 Updated by Nobuyoshi Nakada almost 3 years ago

 - Status changed from Open to Closed